–– The newsletter on wine and wine travel ––

 Read our books

-We have written several wine books, ten at the last count.
+We have written eleven wine books.
 Unfortunately, only one of them has been translated to English; the others are (so far) only available in Swedish.
 This is the one that is available in English:

-All our books are on wine, but on different subjects: wines of the Languedoc, wine growing and wine making, the wines of France, Tuscany, Bordeaux, Piedmont, Burgundy, Champagne.
-Several have won prestigious prizes and awards from Gourmand International, OIV and others.
-Read more on our wine books.
+All our books are on wine, but on different subjects: wines of the Languedoc, wine growing and wine making, the wines of France, Tuscany, Bordeaux, Piedmont, Burgundy, Champagne, France… Several have won prestigious prizes and awards from Gourmand International, OIV and others.
+Read more on all our wine books.

 News from the world of wine